The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Final Remarks

 \section{Final Remarks}

-We have proved that provably recursive functions of $\BA$ are primitive recursive and definable by positive formulas in $\BA$.
-Our attempt to characterize provably recursive functions of $\BA$ was not successful, however we could do it for some extensions of $\BA$.
-We introduced an alternative version of uniqueness sequent in Remark \ref{2r11}(the third one in the list), for which we also proved the positive definability of provably recursive functions.
-However, the method used in the proof of Theorem \ref{2t10} cannot be applied of finding an upper bound for the class of provably recursive functions of $\BA$ in this sense.
-It is worth mentioning that the primitive recursive relizability technique introduced in \cite{kn:SS03} (see Definition \ref{3d12}), that we also applied it for $\EBA$ (see Theorem \ref{3t14}), is used to analyze the provability of existence sequents.
-Therefore, regardless of which definition we choose for the uniqueness sequent, the primitive recursive upper bound can be proven to exist for the class provably recursive functions of $\BA$.
+We have proved that the provably total functions of $\BA$ are primitive recursive and definable in $\BA$ by geometric formulas.
+Our attempt to characterize the provably total functions of $\BA$ was not successful, however we could do it for some extensions of $\BA$.
+We introduced alternative versions of the uniqueness sequent, for some of which we also proved the geometric definability of the provably total functions.
+We further proved that provably total functions of $\BA$ in those alternative senses are primitive recursive.
+It is worth mentioning that the primitive recursive realizability technique introduced in \cite{S03} (see Definition \ref{3d12}), that we also applied to $\EBA$ (see Theorem \ref{3t14}), is used to analyze the provability of existence sequents.
+Therefore, regardless of which definition we choose for the uniqueness sequent, the primitive recursive upper bound can be proven to exist for the class of the provably total functions of $\BA$.

-One may expect that taking the alternative definition for uniquness sequents mentioned above, characterizing the class of provably recursive functions of $\BA$ reduces to that of $\BA+\U$ for the following reason.
+One may expect that taking one of the alternative definition for uniqueness sequents mentioned above, characterizing the class of the provably total functions of $\BA$ reduces to that of $\BA+\U$ for the following reason.
 The formula $x+y=x+z\ra y=z$, which is provable in $\BA$, is actually a weakening of the axiom $\U$.
-We just note that such a reduction may not be a straightforward procedure, because there are sequents consisting of positive formulas provable in $\BA+\U$, such that the weakened conditional formula is not provable in $\BA$.
-This may mean that for the mentioned reduction, we can neither use arguments based on proof trees containing only positive formulas, nor arguments based on local analysis of Kripke models.
+We just note that such a reduction may not be a straightforward procedure, because there are sequents consisting of geometric formulas provable in $\BA+\U$, such that the weakened conditional formula is not provable in $\BA$.
+This may mean that for the mentioned reduction, we can neither use arguments based on derivations containing only geometric formulas, nor arguments based on local analysis of Kripke models.
 As an example, note that $\BA+\U\vdash\ex x (x+y=x+z)\Ra y=z$, but $\BA\nvdash\ex x(x+y=x+z)\ra y=z$, since the formula is refuted in the Kripke model consisting of two irreflexive nodes, the below one with the structure $\nn$ and the above one with the structure $\N$.